danrod96-new/esinergia-starter/docs/DEVELOP.md

 The process for installing a module would be the following:

 ```
-fin composer require [organization]/[package]
+ddev composer require [organization]/[package]
 ```

-The standard composer command is used but with the Docksal specific command `fin` prepended to the beginning.
+The standard composer command is used but with the DDEV specific command `ddev` prepended to the beginning.